 If a person suffers a medical complication or injury caused by negligence while being treated by a medical professional, he or she can file a medical malpractice case in court and request compensation.
 If you are a member of Kaiser Permanente, however, your case is generally resolved through binding arbitration.
 This is because the paperwork a person signs to become a Kaiser member waives the right to sue for medical malpractice in court.
 This does not mean, though , that a person who signs a Kaiser arbitration agreement is not able to fight for compensation if he or she received negligent medical care.

-A Kaiser arbitration case is not like a traditional lawsuit where a jury hears the case and renders a verdict.
+A medical malpractice arbitration case is not like a traditional lawsuit where a jury hears the case and renders a verdict.
 Instead, in Kaiser cases, one or more neutral arbitrators decide the outcome of the claim.
 In Kaiser medical malpractice cases the arbitrator or arbitrators need to be selected fairly, and having an attorney who is experienced in Kaiser cases to ensure the correct process is followed and the maximum recovery is obtained.

 How do I know if I have a Kaiser case?